sanskarjais/Carnot/readme.md

 Carnot Problem Statement Backend Engineer
-In order to run the application create a new python environmnet and install the necessary requirements from "requirements.txt".
+In order to run the application create a new python environmnet you may encounter version errors if you use the given env (environment) and install the necessary requirements from "requirements.txt".
 Go to the folder which contained the application and start the server.
 Click search link on the home page and enter the "first_name" or the "ID" of any students.
 In order to fetch the deatail of students through URL add "student/<id>" in place of ID enter the id of student.